sorinbotirla/powerchat/README.md

 </table>

-Check the screenshots folder for more.
+Check the <a href="https://github.com/sorinbotirla/powerchat/tree/main/screenshots">screenshots folder</a> for more.

 <h2>Setting up</h2>